oodx/rebel/docs/00_concept/BASHFX-v2.md

 -   **dispatch**: The command router, typically a `case` block, that directs control to `api functions` based on command-line input (see Part III, 3.0.5).
 A well-defined, dense dispatcher can be a sign of a mature script, and generally undesirable in a utility script.
 In this case, a utility script with a large dispatcher is a sign that its begging to be refactored into a full Major Script.
 Neglected utilities often exhibit these signs.
 -   **usage**: The function that displays detailed help text to the user (see Part III, 3.0.5).
 -   **options**: The argument parser function responsible for processing command-line flags (see Part III, 3.0.5).
+-   **status**: A standlone function designed to communicate to the user or developer the state of related environment, varibles, files, etc in a clearly readable format.
 -   **main**: The primary entrypoint function for the script, orchestrating its core lifecycle (see Part III, 3.0.5).
 Generally all initilazation, and awareness tests should be invoked from within main and not in the script body itself, the only exception to this is in smaller utility scripts that dont have a well defined dispatcher.
 -   **driver**: A dedicated function or section for development-time testing and demonstration, typically invoked by `cmd driver [name]`.
 Major Scripts can implement a driver if its featurset surface is simple enough, otherwise an external test script is preferred.
 Standalone libraries *can* implement a local driver when bundled as a module, but it has to be properly namespaced.
 Generally library drivers should be deferred to the framework test suite.
 -   **resolution**: only used in library scripts, sometimes state or properties need to be massaged in order to allow for proper sourcing/bundling of a library.
 The resolution segments adds a spot for such adjustments.